neyralab/client-gateway/README.md

 1. index - index of chunk to be downloaded; quantity of all chunks we get from countChunks function
 2. sha3_hash - should be null if file is unencrypted; if file is encrypted we get sha3_hash from full information about the file (file.entry_clientside_key.sha3_hash)
 3. oneTimeToken - token from /generate/token request
-4. controller - AbortController for request cancellation
+4. signal - AbortController's signal for request cancellation
 5. endpoint - endpoint from /generate/token request
 6. file - current file that is supposed to be uploaded
 7. startTime - Date.now(), required to calculate how much time the file upload takes